PRC-Data-Challenge-2024/team_mindful_donkey/README.md

 (Describe csv files here)

 Running a single prediction takes about TK seconds.
+This is for demonstration purposes and it is more efficient to run batches as described below.

 ## Model creation